 While she was a student at Hillsdale, Olivia was on a pre-med track and studied biochemistry.
-Now, Olivia uses her background in science to serve those in Paris through medical ministry.
+Now, Olivia uses her background in science to serve those in Paris through a medical ministry, YWAM Paris Connect.

 Olivia said she realized she had a heart for serving God through missions when she was very young.
 In middle school, she went on a missions trip in the Bahamas and saw firsthand the depravation and impoverishment within the country.